MethodsForReproducibleHealthResearch/Assignment2/README.md

 This repository includes the simulated data for Assignment #2 for HRP 203 (Methods for Reproducible Health Research) class.

 ## Summary of findings
-The script `analysis.R` was run on the cohort of 5,000 individuals (data in the raw-data folder; mean age 44.9, 57.3% female, 12.9% smokers).
+The script `analysis.r` was run on the cohort of 5,000 individuals (data in the raw-data folder; mean age 44.9, 57.3% female, 12.9% smokers).
 As `table1.csv` shows, a cardiac event occurred in 5.5% of the sample, but the rate varied substantially across subgroups, specifically smokers had a much higher event rate than non-smokers, and male